Table of Contents

 - 11 Other Uses of Bakayan Tree

-- 12 Contraindications, Interactions, Side-effects and Warnings Melia azedarach
+- 12 Contraindications, Interactions, Side-effects, and Warnings Melia azedarach

 Bead Tree, Chinaberry, China Tree, Persian Lilac, Pride of India, Maha Neem, Bakain, Bakarja, Bakayan, Betain, Deikna, Drek, Azad-darakht and Bakaen are the few synonyms for the tree Melia azedarach.
 It is an ornamental tree with multiple uses.
 It possesses important medicinal properties but these are not much appreciated in India by the people and are neglected in favor of the more well-known Neem.

 Maha Nimba is used for therapeutic purpose in Ayurveda, Siddha and Unani System of Medicine.
-It has significant blood detoxifying and anthelmintic properties and is used in the treatment of diseases of skin.
+It has significant blood detoxifying and anthelmintic properties and is used in the treatment of diseases of the skin.
 The extract obtained from the bark and the fruit is used to kill parasitic roundworms.
 For nervous headache, a poultice made from the leaves and flowers is used.
-Like Neem, the leaves, bark and fruit are insect repellent.
+Like Neem, the leaves, bark, and fruit are insect repellent.
 The oil obtained from the seed is used in rheumatism.
 For asthma, the Wood-extract is used.
 The fruit has narcotic qualities and large quantities are poisonous.

 Melia azedarach & Azadirachta indica

 Melia azedarach (Maha Nimba) looks similar to the tree Azadirachta indica (Neem).
-Both have compound leaves with narrow, serrate-edged leaflets terminating in long points though the Melia azedarach leaves are smaller in size and lack the curve and are sub-divided at the base into several pinnae bearing five or seven leaflets.
-Both the trees are native to India and belong to same plant genus Melia, a small genus consisting of 2 species i.e. azedarach and azadirachta.
+Both have compound leaves with narrow, serrate-edged leaflets terminating in long points through the Melia azedarach leaves are smaller in size and lack the curve and are sub-divided at the base into several pinnae bearing five or seven leaflets.
+Both the trees are native to India and belong to same plant genus Melia, a small genus consisting of 2 species i.e. azedarach and Azadirachta.

 The Sanskrit name of Melia azedarach is Maha Nimba whereas Azadirachta indica is known as Nimba.
 Both the trees can be easily seen in parks and along roadsides.
 Azadirachta indica has anti-inflammatory and antipyretic properties.
 Melia azedarach has an anthelmintic effect and used for worm infestation.